abesford/seizzmic-site-0c00b/src/pages/sectors/public-sector.md

         content: >
           what is different about governing in an era filled with pervasive digital technologies

+          not acting as though a change programme is a way of migrating from one stable state to another stable state, which is an illusion
         image_alt: lorem-ipsum
         actions: []
         type: feature_item